Elk Rapids, Michigan

 Elk Rapids is a village in the U.S. state of Michigan.
-The population was 1,529 at the 2020 census.
-Located in the southwest of Antrim County, Elk Rapids lies on an isthmus between Elk Lake and Grand Traverse Bay, a bay of Lake Michigan.
-The Elk River bisects the village, flowing west.
-The village is located within Elk Rapids Township, about 13 mi northeast of Traverse City.
+The village is the largest incorporated community in Antrim County, with a population of 1,529 at the 2020 census.
+The village is located within Elk Rapids Township, in the southwest of Antrim County, and is on the shore of Grand Traverse Bay, a bay of Lake Michigan.
+Elk Rapids is located about 12 mi southwest of Bellaire, the county seat, and about 13 mi northeast of Traverse City, the largest city in Northern Michigan.

 History

 The first settler in the Elk Rapids area was Abram S. Wadsworth, from Connecticut.
 Wadsworth platted the area in 1852, calling it Stevens.
 A post office opened in 1854.
 In 1858, Wadsworth renamed the area to Elk Rapids, after finding a pair of elk antlers near the mouth of the later-named Elk River.
 In 1863, Antrim County was organized, and Elk Rapids was made the county seat.
-However, the seat was moved to the more centrally-located Bellaire in 1879.
+However, the seat was moved to the more centrally located Bellaire in 1879.
 In 1892, Elk Rapids became a station on a spur of the Chicago and West Michigan Railway.
 The town was incorporated as a village in 1900.